Iron Steeds on the Pakihi

 Our riders negotiate the tricky bench track that was the Pakihi Trail in the early 1990s.
 This was just the second time the route had been negotiated by bicycle.

-On the northern faces, clearings were filled with dazzling seas of grass, back lit by the sun.
+On the northern faces, clearings were filled with a dazzling seas of grass, back lit by the sun.
 Jackets were shrugged off.
 Steam rose off hot bodies.
 There was a feeling of expectancy here, even though the conditions on the trail had turned quite poor for cycling.

 There were many logs across the track, and dismounting became a regular duty.
 Once, we needed to push our bikes underneath a mammoth-sized fallen tree too big to climb over.
 We could hear the invisible stream rushing through the bush-filled valley beneath us.